soumiya59/what-to-wear/README.md

 # what-to-wear

-A little web app made in  that recommends clothing based on the current weather.
+A little web app that recommends clothing based on the current weather in your city.

 ## Getting Started